Selects Variables in Unsupervised Problems using Variable Priority (VarPro).

 Details

-VarPro importance is measured by entropy defined in terms of overall feature variance.
+VarPro importance is quantified using an entropy-based measure defined in terms of overall feature variance.

 Value